 23. Locking Crescent Wrench

 The 10-inch locking crescent wrench features an unusual design that gives you the versatility of an adjustable wrench with the gripping power of locking pliers.
 This wrench can be used anywhere a crescent wrench would be used while providing twice the grip on fasteners.
 The wrench features a quick release handle, and the jaw features grooved teeth for added grip and works on a wide variety of fastener sizes (maximum jaw opening is 1 inch).

-Your toolbox should have a small selection of hammers; a mini-sledge, a few ballpeens, etc. You can get a pretty complete set these days instead of buying them one by one.
+Your off-road tools collection should have a small selection of hammers; a mini-sledge, a few ballpeens, etc. You can get a pretty complete set these days instead of buying them one by one.

 This isn’t rope for towing; it’s rope for securing.
 You should think about carrying several different lengths and thicknesses so you have a choice should you need to tie something down.